IAIA25 Sessions

 Conference Topic: G9.
 Governance and implementation systems

-The Session will explore challenges and proposed reforms and streamlining of EsIA and permitting to achieve efficiency and effectiveness.
-Concerns over cost and time required for EsIA have created urgency for reforms and streamlining as officials strive to address climate change and critical infrastructure as well as needed economic investment.
+A participatory session will explore proposed reforms of EsIA and permitting to achieve efficiency and effectiveness in a world café around 6 types of reforms.
+Cost and time required for EsIA created urgency for reforms to address climate change, critical infrastructure and investment.
+Have they helped or hurt the process?

 Acceptance Status: approve